Sultanate of Women: Early years

-The situation began to change at the beginning of the 16th century with the concurrence of two significant events: the end of Ottoman expansion, and the absorption of the imperial harem into the palace proper.
+The situation began to change at the beginning of the 16th century with the concurrence of two significant events: the end of Ottoman expansion, and the absorption of the Ottoman Imperial Harem into the palace proper.
 During the reign of Süleyman the Magnificent, it became clear that the expansion of the empire had reached its limit, with borders stretching thousands of miles in nearly every direction.
 The sultan could no longer afford to go on extended military campaigns, especially after the failure of the Siege of Vienna.

-In addition, Süleyman's reign marked the absorption of the imperial harem into the palace and political sphere as he became the first sultan to be officially married to a woman, later known as Hürrem Sultan.
-Before the Sultanate of Women, the sultan did not marry but kept a harem of concubines who produced his heirs, with each concubine producing just one son then following him to the province they were assigned to lead instead of remaining in Istanbul.
+In addition, Süleyman's reign marked the absorption of the imperial harem into the palace and political sphere as he became the first sultan to be officially married to a woman named Roxelana, later known as Hürrem Sultan.
+Before the Sultanate of Women, the sultan did not marry but kept a harem of slave concubines who produced his heirs, with each concubine producing just one son then following him to the province they were assigned to lead instead of remaining in Istanbul.

-Hürrem Sultan (Roxelana)
+Roxelana, the Hürrem Sultan

-The first haseki sultan was Roxelana, the wife of Süleyman the Magnificent, who became known as Hürrem Sultan after her conversion to Islam.
-Hurrem was mistakenly assumed to be of Russian descent, probably because of a mistranslation of her name, and European visitors treated her as Russian.
-Her ancestry was actually Ruthenian (Kingdom of Poland).
+The first haseki sultan was Roxelana, victim of the Crimean slave trade and wife of Süleyman the Magnificent, who became known as Hürrem Sultan after her conversion to Islam.
+Roxelana was mistakenly assumed to be of Russian descent, probably because of a mistranslation of her name, and European visitors treated her as Russian.
+Her ancestry was actually Ruthenian.
 Her Turkish name Hürrem meant "Laughing One", or "Joyful" in testament to her character.

 Scholars are unsure when she arrived the imperial harem, since there is no data in the record of concubines, although documents recording the birth of her first son acknowledge her presence in 1521.
 Her significance was established with her marriage to Süleyman after the death of his mother, when she became the first actual wife of a sultan in more than two hundred years.
-Since all concubines were technically slaves, Hürrem also became the first concubine to be freed from slavery.
-The new title of Haseki Sultan (Empress Consort) created for her continued to be given to wives of later sultans.
+Since all concubines were slaves, Roxelana also became the first concubine to be freed from slavery.
+The new title of Haseki Sultan (interpreted by Europeans as "Empress Consort") created for her continued to be given to some of the favorite consorts (wives or concubines) of later sultans.

 Hürrem engaged in philanthropy, particularly in the building of communal spaces where subjects could spend time.
 The most prominent of these was the Haseki Sultan Complex in Istanbul, built in the 1530s, which included a women's medical centre, a school, a mosque, and a soup kitchen for feeding the poor.
 She died in 1558 in Istanbul, after the deaths of her eldest and youngest sons.
 Nearly five hundred years after her death, the claim of Russian heritage was removed from her tomb in January 2019.